The Galaxy: A pedestrian-based city (1968, 2003-5, 2015)

 A buy-back scheme is in place for those who want to have a cycle for more than a month - they can buy a new cycle from Aurovelo, who will buy it back from them when they leave.

 Next steps: expand the rental fleet by purchasing more cycles and basing them at Guest Houses, ensuring each Guest House has enough cycles easily available for their guests.

 Start a rental fleet of electric mopeds, based at guest houses.

-Discontinue the illegally-operated TVS moped rentals - particularly the one operated from the Town Hall by cash transaction - which are illegal because they are neither registered nor insured for commercial rental purposes, i.e. with yellow plates.
+Discontinue the illegally-operated TVS moped rentals because they are neither registered nor insured for commercial rental purposes.
 Electric mopeds do not require registration or insurance.

 3. Shuttle Transport within the city area.

-City Transport was started to help guests reach their guest houses from the Visitors Centre and to provide an accessible transport option to Aurovilians who do not want to use either a two-wheeler or have to call a taxi.
+City Transport was started to help guests reach their guest houses from the Visitors Centre and to provide an accessible transport option for those Aurovilians who do not want to use a two-wheeler or depend on a taxi.

 It has succeeded in filling a niche part of the overall transport requirement - there are a number of Aurovilians (typically single, a certain age, female) who use it regularly.